29 Sunset Improvement Project - Phase One

 We have heard from many Muni customers about their experiences on the 29 Sunset.
 Students who rely on this route to get to school are particularly vocal that we need to better serve all those who wish to ride.
 A key goal of this project is to reduce delays that result in long wait times.
 Another goal is to reduce “pass ups,” when people waiting for the bus are not able to board because the bus is too crowded.

-At all stops along the route, posters promoted a community survey online and by text message.
+At stops along the route, posters promoted a community survey online and by text message.
 More than 400 people participated in the survey with 50% of responses coming from students.
 Survey results showed the highest priority for improvement is “reduced wait times.”
 The second priority is "reduced travel time."
 The third priority is "reduced crowding-related pass-ups."

 In Spring 2022, we conducted a "listening tour" of key stakeholders on the west side.
 In those meetings, we heard similar concerns about these priorities.
 We also heard a desire for new 29R Sunset Rapid service.
-We also heard requests for reduced delays for transit at traffic signals.
-And, concerns about potential removal of stops.
+We also heard requests for reduced delays for transit at traffic signals and, concerns about potential removal of stops.

 Project Timeline